kenibrewer/www.kenbrewer.com/_posts/2023-04-02-personal-blog-with-cicd.md

 comments: true
 ---

-Based on the recommendation of *multiple* colleagues in the Flagship Pioneering informatics community, I recently listed to [The Phoenix Project](https://itrevolution.com/product/the-phoenix-project/) on audiobook.
+Based on the recommendation of *multiple* colleagues in the Flagship Pioneering informatics community, I recently listened to [The Phoenix Project](https://itrevolution.com/product/the-phoenix-project/) on audiobook.
-This fictional novel focuses on a struggling IT department within a company, and how the main character, Bill, turns things around by implementing principles that are now core to the DevOps movement.
+This novel focuses on a struggling IT department within the fictional company Parts Unlimited, and how the main character, Bill, turns things around by implementing the core principles of the DevOps movement.
 It is an engaging and educational read, and I highly recommend it to anyone interested in DevOps.